GPT’s Top 10 Gambit Recommendations for Modern Chess Players

 Neural networks continue to:

-As GM Shakhriyar Mamedyarov notes: “The computer hasn’t killed gambits – it just taught us which ones really work.”
+As GM Shakhriyar Mamedyarov says: “The computer has not killed gambits; it just taught people which ones really work.”

-While engines have changed the landscape, these 10 gambits prove sacrificial play remains viable at all levels.
-The key is selecting weapons that match both your style and the cold objectivity of computer evaluation.
+Despite the engines having turned the gravity, these 10 gambits are proof that sacrificial play is still very much alive at all levels.
+The trick is to choose weapons that correspond both with your own style and the cold objectivity of computer evaluation.